SCRT-HQ/VaporShell/docs/glossary/Add-VSSESTemplateTemplate.md

----
-layout: glossary
-title: Add-VSSESTemplateTemplate
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSSESTemplateTemplate

 ## SYNOPSIS
-Adds an AWS::SES::Template.Template resource property to the template
+Adds an AWS::SES::Template.Template resource property to the template.
+The content of the email, composed of a subject line, an HTML part, and a text-only part.

 ## SYNTAX